fhiso/tsc-governance/strategy.md

 followed by first names or initials; other styles put the name in its conventional order.
 How should this be supported?

+Full systems for representing names and addresses are outwith the scope of this project.
+But it may be that a lightweight microformat may be appropriate, such as GEDCOM's use of `/`s to delimit surnames.
+In other cases it may be useful to document a convention on a field's use, for example that addresses components are separated by commas and written from the smallest to the largest unit.

-This conceptual requirement places more tangible restrictions on the implementation.
-Citation elements may not contain sub-elements, nor may they be pointers or references to other structures; and meaning should only sparingly be associated with the order of elements.
+The conceptual requirement for algorithmic formatting of citations with standard templating technology places more tangible restrictions on the implementation.
+Citation elements may not contain sub-elements, though they may still have structure in the form of typed data or through a microformats; nor may they be pointers or references to other structures.
+Elements may be multi-valued where appropriate: that is, a source may have multiple citation elements of the same type.
+Meaning should only be associated with the order of values if it is tolerable for the information encoded by the order to lost.
+For example it might be acceptable to use the order of several 'author' elements to denote the order in which the authors are conventionally listed.
+No meaning should be associated with the order of different types of elements.

 > (Luther 2016-01-14) I am unsure that sub-elements are actually out of the question.
 The reference collection tools that I have used regularly permit some sub-elements, for example with structured name objects in a list as the value of an author field.

 > (Luther 2016-01-15) Is "sparingly" allowing ordering the right idea?
 Either order can be handled by a citation text producer or it cannot.
 If it can, why be sparing in its use?
 If it cannot, why allow it at all?

 > (Tony 2016-01-20) Citation elements may not contain sub-elements, or pointers, but what about multi-valued data (e.g. a string of page references) or typed data (as in a date that must be formatted differently for different end-users)?
 I know this isn't a design document but I wanted to make sure that the current categorical exclusions weren't exclusing these too.

+> (Richard 2016-02-15) I've tried to reword to clarify these points.

 ### Source Derivation Vocabulary